September 10, 2019

 If readers think the answer is because the foreigners around the Trump campaign included Russians, consider this: In 1986, when Senator Gary Hart was the leading candidate for the Democratic presidential nomination, he went to Russia—still Communist Soviet Russia—to make contacts in preparation for his anticipated presidency, including meeting with Soviet leader Mikhail Gorbachev.
 US media coverage of Hart’s visit was generally favorable.
 (I accompanied Senator Hart and do not recall much, if any, adverse US media reaction.)

-2. The second explanation—currently, and oddly, favored by non-comprehending pro-Trump commentators at Fox News and elsewhere—is that “Putin’s Kremlin” pumped anti-Trump “disinformation” into the American media, primarily through what became known as the Steele Dossier. nearly a year and a half ago, this makes no sense factually or logically.
+2. The second explanation—currently, and oddly, favored by non-comprehending pro-Trump commentators at Fox News and elsewhere—is that “Putin’s Kremlin” pumped anti-Trump “disinformation” into the American media, primarily through what became known as the Steele Dossier.
+As I pointed out nearly a year and a half ago, this makes no sense factually or logically.
 Nothing in the dossier suggests that any of its contents necessarily came from high-level Kremlin sources, as Steele claimed.
 Moreover, if Kremlin leader Putin so favored Trump, as a Russiagate premise insists, is it really plausible that underlings in the Kremlin would have risked Putin’s ire by furnishing Steele with anti-Trump “information”?
-On the other hand, that “researchers” in the United States (some, like Christopher Steele, paid by the Clinton campaign) were supplying him with the fruits of their research.
+On the other hand, there is plenty of evidence that “researchers” in the United States (some, like Christopher Steele, paid by the Clinton campaign) were supplying him with the fruits of their research.

-3. The third possible explanation—one I have termed “Intelgate,” and that I explore in my recent book —is that US intelligence agencies undertook an operation to damage, if not destroy, first the candidacy and then the presidency of Donald Trump.
+3. The third possible explanation—one I have termed “Intelgate,” and that I explore in my recent book War With Russia?: From Putin & Ukraine to Trump & Russiagate—is that US intelligence agencies undertook an operation to damage, if not destroy, first the candidacy and then the presidency of Donald Trump.
 More evidence of “Intelgate” has since appeared.
 For example, the intelligence community has said it began its investigation in April 2016 because of a few innocuous remarks by a young, lowly Trump foreign-policy adviser, George Papadopoulos.
 The relatively obscure Papadopoulos suddenly found himself befriended by apparently influential people he had not previously known, among them Stefan Halper, Joseph Mifsud, Alexander Downer, and a woman calling herself Azra Turk.
 What we now know—and what Papadopoulos did not know at the time—is that all of them had ties to US and/or UK and Western European intelligence agencies.

 US Attorney General William Barr now proposes to investigate the origins of Russiagate.
 He has appointed yet another special prosecutor, John Durham, to do so, but the power to decide the range and focus of the investigation will remain with Barr.
 The important news is Barr’s expressed intention to investigate the role of other US intelligence agencies, not just the FBI, which obviously means the CIA when it was headed by John Brennan and Brennan’s partner at the time, James Clapper, then director of national intelligence.

-As I argued in , Brennan, not Obama’s hapless FBI Director James Comey, was the godfather of Russiagate, a thesis for which .
+As I argued in The Nation, Brennan, not Obama’s hapless FBI Director James Comey, was the godfather of Russiagate, a thesis for which more evidence has since appeared.
 We should hope that Barr intends to exclude nothing, including the two foundational texts of the deceitful Russiagate narrative: the Steele Dossier and, directly related, the contrived but equally ramifying Intelligence Community Assessment of January 2017.
 (Not coincidentally, they were made public at virtually the same time, inflating Russiagate into an obsessive national scandal.)

 Ideally, mainstream media—print and broadcast—would now themselves report on how and why they permitted intelligence officials, through leaks and anonymous sources, and as “opinion” commentators, to use their pages and programming to promote Russiagate for so long, and why they so excluded well-informed, nonpartisan alternative opinions.
-Instead, they have almost unanimously reported and broadcast negatively, even antagonistically, about Barr’s investigation, and indeed about Barr personally. ( even found a way to print this: “William Barr looks like a toad…”) Such is the seeming panic of the Russiagate media over Barr’s investigation, which promises to declassify related documents, that its that public disclosures will endanger a purported US informant, a Kremlin mole, at Putin’s side.
+Instead, they have almost unanimously reported and broadcast negatively, even antagonistically, about Barr’s investigation, and indeed about Barr personally.
+(The Washington Post even found a way to print this: “William Barr looks like a toad…”) Such is the seeming panic of the Russiagate media over Barr’s investigation, which promises to declassify related documents, that The New York Times again trotted out its easily debunked fiction that public disclosures will endanger a purported US informant, a Kremlin mole, at Putin’s side.

 Finally, but most crucially, what was the real reason US intelligence agencies launched a discrediting operation against Trump?
 Was it because, as seems likely, they intensely disliked his campaign talk of “cooperation with Russia,” which seemed to mean the prospect of a new US-Russian détente?
 Even fervent political and media opponents of Trump should want to know who is making foreign policy in Washington.
 The next intel target might be their preferred candidate or president, or a foreign policy they favor.

 Nor, it seems clear, did the CIA stop.
-In March 2018, to President Trump about an incident in the UK [the supposed “poisoning” by the Russians of two Russian exiles, Sergei and Yulia Skripal] in order to persuade him to escalate measures against Moscow, which he then reluctantly did. have reported the true story.
-Typically, , on April 17 of this year, without correcting Haspel’s falsehood.
+In March 2018, the current director, Gina Haspel, then deputy director, flatly lied to President Trump about an incident in the UK [the supposed “poisoning” by the Russians of two Russian exiles, Sergei and Yulia Skripal] in order to persuade him to escalate measures against Moscow, which he then reluctantly did.
+Several non–mainstream media outlets have reported the true story.
+Typically, The New York Times, on April 17 of this year, reported it without correcting Haspel’s falsehood.

 We are left, then, with this paradox, formulated in a tweet on May 24 by the British journalist John O’Sullivan: “Spygate is the first American scandal in which the government wants the facts published transparently but the media want to cover them up.”

-Stephen F. Cohen is a professor emeritus of Russian studies and politics at New York University and Princeton University.
-A contributing editor, his most recent book is available in paperback and in an ebook edition.
+Stephen F. Cohen Stephen F. Cohen is a professor emeritus of Russian studies and politics at New York University and Princeton University.
+A Nation contributing editor, his most recent book War With Russia?
+From Putin & Ukraine to Trump & Russiagate is available in paperback and in an ebook edition.
 His weekly conversations with the host of The John Batchelor Show, now in their sixth year, are available at www.thenation.com.